Plane partitions with a "pit": generating functions and representation theory: Algebras, representations and resolutions

+The quotient of $U_{\vec{q}}(\ddot{\mathfrak{gl}}_1)$ by the two-sided ideal generated by operators, which act as 0 on any such tensor product is a certain $\mathrm{W}$ algebra depending on three integer parameters $k,n,m$.
+These algebras (or, rather, their conformal limits) appear recently in \cite{Litvinov}, \cite{Gaiotto} in a different context, the formulas for screening operators for these algebras follows from the Lemmas \ref{lem:S+-}, \ref{lem:S12}.
+We hope to study these algebras in more details elsewhere. \end{Remark}

-Now we consider conformal limit of the previous construction.
+Now we consider the conformal limit of the previous constructions.
 We rescale $\epsilon_i\rightarrow \hbar\epsilon_i$, $p_l\rightarrow \hbar p_l$ and then send $\hbar$ to zero, i.e., send all parameters $q_i,u_l$ to 1 with a certain speed.
 Now consider the limit of screening operators, we will see that this limit is well defined.

 Let $\mathbb{C}^{n+m}$ be a vector space with the scalar product $(\cdot,\cdot)$ given in orthogonal basis $e_l$ by the formula

 Denote by $\bar{a}_{n,l}$, $n\neq 0$ the limit of generators $a_n$ acting on the $l$-th factor in \eqref{eq:Fnm}.
 As the limit of \eqref{eq:ar} we get